MaksimSinyu/Synchronized-TCP-Server/README.md

 ## License

-This project is licensed under the Boost Software License - Version 1.0.
+This project is licensed under the Boost Software [LICENSE](https://github.com/MaksimSinyu/Synchronized-TCP-Server/blob/main/LICENSE) - Version 1.0.
 See the LICENSE file for details.

 Feel free to explore, modify, and use the code for your own projects.